crushen/Superhero-Search/README.md

 # Superhero Search
 All of your favourite Marvel heroes in one place!

 Currently still a work in progress - I'm using the Marvel Developer API to practice Unit Testing using Vue Test Utils & Jest.
+So far this has been a great way to test and expand my knowledge, as it involves mocking the Vuex Store and external libraries like Axios.

 [View the site here](https://festive-mirzakhani-b3c3a8.netlify.app)